Synchronous Serial Interface

 It was formerly covered by the German patent DE 34 45 617 which expired in 1990.
 It is very suitable for applications demanding reliability and robustness in measurements under varying industrial environments.

 It is different from the Serial Peripheral Interface Bus (SPI): An SSI bus is differential, simplex, non-multiplexed, and relies on a time-out to frame the data.
-An SPI bus is single-ended, duplex,and uses a select-line to frame the data.
+An SPI bus is single-ended, duplex, and uses a chip select signal to frame the data.
 However, SPI peripherals on microcontrollers can implement SSI with external differential driver-ICs and program-controlled timing.

 Introduction

 SSI is a synchronous, point-to-point, serial communication channel for digital data transmission.
 Synchronous data transmission is one in which the data is transmitted by synchronizing the transmission at the receiving and sending ends using a common clock signal.
 Since the start and stop bits are not present, this allows better use of data transmission bandwidth for more message bits and makes the whole transmission process simpler and easier.
 The clock needs its own bandwidth and should be included when determining the total bandwidth required for communication between the two devices.

 In general, as mentioned earlier, it is a point-to-point connection from a master (e.g., PLC, Microcontroller) to a slave (e.g. rotary encoders).
 The master controls the clock sequence, and the slave transmits the current data/value through a shift register.
 When invoked by the master, the data is clocked out from the shift register.
 The master and slave are synchronized by the common clock of the controller.

 The CLOCK and DATA signals are transmitted according to RS-422 standards.
 RS-422, also known as ANSI/TIA/EIA-422-B, is a technical standard that specifies the electrical characteristics of the balanced voltage digital interface circuit.
 Data is transmitted using balanced or differential signalling i.e. the CLOCK and DATA lines are twisted pair cables.

-Inputs can use an opto-coupler to improve ectromagnetic interference (EMI), making it a reliable communication channel over long transmission lengths and harsh external environments.
+Inputs can use an opto-coupler to improve electromagnetic interference (EMI), making it a reliable communication channel over long transmission lengths and harsh external environments.